NetLogo/Time-Extension/README.md

 *time:plus logotime number period-type-string*

 Reports a LogoTime resulting from the addition of some time period to the *logotime* argument.
 The time period to be added is specified by the *number* and *period-type-string* arguments.
 Valid period types are YEAR, MONTH, WEEK, DAY, DAYOFYEAR, HOUR, MINUTE, SECOND, and MILLI.
+To subtract time, use a negative value of number.
 When applying additions to LogoTimes, addition is applied through converting the format to datetime, adding the values, and reconverting LogoTime to its respective format.
 This can lead to incorrectly applying time updates and lost information.

     let t-datetime (time:create "2000-01-02 03:04:05.678")

-    ;; Add some period to the datetime print time:plus t-datetime 1.0 "seconds"
+    ;; Add some period to the datetime print time:plus t-datetime 10 "milli"
+    ;; prints "{{time:logotime 2000-01-02 03:04:06.688}}"

+    print time:plus t-datetime 1.0 "seconds"
     ;; prints "{{time:logotime 2000-01-02 03:04:06.678}}"